xcat2/xcat-core/docs/source/guides/admin-guides/basic_concepts/network_planning/network_cfg/index.rst

 Network Configuration
 =====================

-This section introduces the network structure in xCAT and present some consideration on planning the xCAT network.
+This section introduces the network structure in xCAT and presents some consideration on planning the xCAT network.

 .. toctree::